 Exceptions, debates and personal choice of Ice or Heat

-Ice treatments might also be used for chronic conditions, such as overuse injuries in athletes, for example when a tendon repeatedly becomes inflammed over a long period of time.
+Ice treatments might also be used for chronic conditions, such as overuse injuries in athletes.
+This could be, for example, when a tendon repeatedly becomes inflamed over a long period of time.
 This can be described as ‘an acute on chronic injury’.
-In this situation your Osteopath may advise you to apply ice immediately after activity to minimise the degree of swelling.
+In this situation your osteopath may advise you to apply ice immediately after activity to minimise the degree of swelling.
 Heat before activity will relax and loosen tissues.

 Alternate Heat and Ice

-If there is chronic swelling of a joint, such as a long standing ankle problem, BOTH heat and ice can be used.
+Both heat and ice can be used if there is chronic swelling of a joint, for example if there is a long standing ankle problem.
 We have mentioned that heat increases blood flow (vasodilator) and ice decreases blood flow (vasoconstrictor).
 With chronic swelling there is a theory that a pumping action can be achieved by placing the heat on the injured area for 5-10 minutes and then applying the ice for the same period of time.
 This cycle is often repeated for up to 30 minutes.
 When hot and cold water is used to achieve this effect it is known as a contrast bath.

 Where pain is the primary problem with a chronic injury (such as low back pain), the choice of using ice or heat can be a personal preference.
 On one hand ice has the effect of distracting away from the pain whilst heat can help relax the muscles around the painful area.